Tebsickle/SamsLootBoxes/README.md

 ## Installation

-1. Download this repo by clicking the green code button.
+1. Download a release of this repo from [here](https://github.com/Tebsickle/SamsLootBoxes/releases).
 2. Unzip the downloaded folder.
 3. Move the unzipped folder into your minecraft world's ```datapack``` folder.
 4. In game, use the command ```/reload```.